Reformism (historical): Emancipation of the serfs 1861

-The emancipation reform of 1861 that freed the 23 million serfs was the single most important event in 19th-century Russian history and the beginning of the end for the landed aristocracy's monopoly of power.
-Emancipation brought a supply of free labour to the cities, stimulating industry, and allowed the middle class to grow in number and influence.
+The emancipation reform of 1861 that freed the 23 million serfs was the single most important event in 19th-century Russia and the beginning of the end for the landed aristocracy's monopoly of power.
+Emancipation brought a supply of free labour to the cities, stimulating industry, and allowed the middle class to increase in number and influence.
 The freed peasants did not receive any free land.
 They had to pay a special tax for what amounted to their lifetime to the government, which in turn paid the landlords a generous price for the land that they had lost.
 All the property turned over to the peasants was owned collectively by the mir, the village community, which divided the land among the peasants and supervised the various holdings.
 Although serfdom was abolished, since its abolition was achieved on terms unfavourable to the peasants, revolutionary tensions were not abated, despite Alexander II's intentions.
 Revolutionaries believed that the newly freed serfs were merely being sold into wage slavery in the onset of the industrial revolution, and that the bourgeoisie had effectively replaced landowners.